Professor Poul Holm

 Research Interests

-My main research interest is North Atlantic fisheries c.
-1400-1700, and more generally the interdisciplinary combination of marine science and history.
-I studied the impact of war on everyday life in Norway, Sweden and Denmark between 1550 and 1914 for my DPhil thesis and have since published on medieval and early modern marine environment, coastal communities, and maritime culture.
-A special interest area for me are the Viking settlements in Ireland.
+My doctoral research examined the impact of war on everyday life in Norway, Sweden, and Denmark between 1550 and 1914.
+Since then, I have published widely on the medieval and early modern marine environment, coastal communities, and maritime culture.
+I also maintain a particular interest in Viking settlement in Ireland.

-In the past I had the privilege of being the founding Director of the Trinity Long Room Hub, the Arts and Humanities Research Institute (2008-12) and Director of the Digital Arts and Humanities Consortium of Ireland (2011-16).
-I began my career as a curator at the Danish Fisheries and Maritime Museum and later became Professor at Aarhus University and subsequently at the University of Southern Denmark.
-Before moving to Ireland I was Rector of Roskilde University.
+Previously, I was founding Director of the Trinity Long Room Hub (2008–12) and Director of the Digital Arts and Humanities Consortium of Ireland (2011–16).
+I began my career as a curator at the Danish Fisheries and Maritime Museum, later becoming Professor at Aarhus University and subsequently at the University of Southern Denmark.
+Before moving to Ireland, I served as Rector of Roskilde University.

-I take a strong interest in humanities research policy.
-I served for four years as head of the Danish Research Council for the Humanities and in 2008-9 I chaired the METRIS committee (Monitoring European Trends in Research in the Socio-economic sciences and humanities) for the EU Directorate-General for Research.
-Between 2015 and 2018 I served as President of the European Alliance of Social Sciences and Humanities.
+I have a strong engagement with humanities research policy.
+I served as Chair of the Danish Research Council for the Humanities and, in 2008–09, chaired the European Commission’s METRIS Committee (Monitoring European Trends in Research in the Socio-economic Sciences and Humanities).
+From 2015 to 2018, I was President of the European Alliance for Social Sciences and Humanities.

 Select Publications